Published on: 3 January 2017 | Last updated: 12 January 2020

 The only campsite near Donauwörth is the Camping Donau Lech at Eggelstetten.

-There are three sites to the north east of Augsburg but I chose to stay at the hostel which made a convenient base for seeing the city.
+There are three sites to the northeast of Augsburg but I chose to stay at the hostel which made a convenient base for seeing the city.

 There’s a campsite near Landsberg am Lech (the Campingpark Romantik am Lech, but it’s a bit of a way out of the city.
 I think it would have definitely been worth paying the extra for a to stay the night in Landsberg itself.

 On the Lechsee I stayed at the Via Claudia Camping , which is a nice site with places for tents overlooking the lake.
-There are a also couple of sites on the route on the shore of the Forggensee.
+There are also a couple of sites on the route on the shore of the Forggensee.

 In Reutte I stayed at the Camping Reutte on the outskirts of the town.
 Further on there’s a campsite a little way off the route beside the Heiterwangsee near, you guessed it, Heiterwang.

 Transport and services

 - Augsburg: Harter Fahrradcenter (Schmiedberg 1) | Gehl Rad-Center | Fahrradzentrale